View on GitHub

 Database

-PassWeaver API uses PostgreSQL as RDBMS and Prisma to access it.
+PassWeaver API uses PostgreSQL as RDBMS and Prisma ORM to access it.

-Create an empty database on your existent PostgreSQL istance, and set the environment variable PASSWEAVERAPI_PRISMA_URL accordingly.
+Create an empty database on your existent PostgreSQL instance, and set the environment variable PASSWEAVERAPI_PRISMA_URL accordingly.

-Then, inside PassWeaver-API directory, run the following commands:
+Then, from PassWeaver-API directory, run the following commands:

-The default user admin will be created with password 0: change it as soon as you login.
+A default user admin will be created with password 0: of course you should change it as soon as possible.

 Run